NaifAlsalem/HSI_CE2S2/README.md

 # HSI_CE2S2
 This repo will host all the HSI scripts developed by the team members.
+While we encourge and push for a python-based scripting, we will host all other languages such as MATLAB, C++, FORTRAN, NCL and otherwise.

 If the scripts are well-developed, we might consider compiling a HSI library for the CH4 and release it for the public.